Which Is True About a Spouse Term Rider?

 • Mutual consent of both parties

-It’s also worth noting that spouse term riders fall under the umbrella of term insurance, offering a fixed period of coverage, as opposed to permanent insurance, which provides lifelong coverage.
+It’s also worth noting that these riders fall under the umbrella of term insurance, offering a fixed period of coverage, as opposed to permanent insurance, which provides lifelong coverage.

 Age and Health Requirements